This page provides a selection of useful links to assessment tools and guidance. Unless specified these tools are applicable across the UK.

 A resource to help mental health professionals identify and respond to Domestic Violence and Abuse (DVA).
 This resource from King's College London is designed to help mental health services to identify and respond appropriately to those affected by DVA.
 You need to register to access this resource.
 Registration is free.

-Against Violence and Abuse (AVA, 2013) Complicated Matters.
+AVA Against Violence and Abuse.
+A Toolkit Addressing Domestic and Sexual Violence, Substance Use and Mental Ill-health.
 This toolkit developed as part of an initiative supported by the Department of Health aims to improve the response of health care professionals to survivors and perpetrators of domestic and sexual violence.

 Against Violence and Abuse (AVA) Information, guidance and useful tools on education to prevent Violence Against Women and Girls (VAWG).
 The toolkit provides information, guidance and tools for education professionals to develop a prevention programme in their organisation.